-Many in the Christendom claim that it’s 12 years old.
-But nowhere in the Bible it was specifically mentioned.
-They claim it was the story of Jesus when He preached in a Synagogue when He was 12.
+Many in the Christendom claim that it is twelve (12) years old.
+But nowhere in the Scripture it was specifically mentioned.
+The claim was the story of 𐤉𐤄𐤅𐤔𐤅𐤏 (pronunciation: yah-hu-shua; transliteration: Yahushua; also read: Why Yahushua?) when He preached in a Synagogue when He was twelve (12).
 But that’s about it.

 Every child reaches their age of accountability differently.
-That story of Jesus only tell us that He already knew at that age, He reached His earthly/human “age of accountability”.
+The story of 𐤉𐤄𐤅𐤔𐤅𐤏 (pronunciation: yah-hu-shua; transliteration: Yahushua) only tells us that He already had the knowledge at that early age, He reached His earthly/human “age of accountability”.

 Many probably reached that later than 12.
-Some earlier.
+A few perhaps even earlier.

 Personally, when I tried to recall when I reached my age of accountability, I would say when I turned 15, at most 16.
-12?
+Twelve (12)?
 I was a happy-go-lucky person who didn’t care about anything!
-I don’t stop.
-I don’t think.
+I didn’t stop.
+I didn’t think.

-Which brings to why I don’t like Church guests being “pulled” or “forced” to go to the altar during an altar call.
+Which brings me to why I don’t like church guests being “pulled” or “forced” to go to the altar during an altar call.
 Let them do it themselves.
 If they’ve truly reach their age of accountability, they are very capable of making a decision for themselves.
 After all, who are we to force people against their will when the Creator of the heavens and the earth, the Author and Finisher of our faith, Himself doesn’t force us?
 Remember, He gave us free will.
-Thus, we are in no position to strip people’s free will.
+Thus, we are in no position to strip others of their free will.